-All students are required to complete an Online Course or learning experience (grades 7-12)
+All students are required to complete an Online Course or learning experience (grades 7-12), i.e., Schoology use

 No modification allowed by the State of Michigan.

 Note: If the student does not complete his or her on-line course, or fails the course, then RCS will not fund future on-line courses.